Pop music and pirate radio stations mid-20th century UK

 It must be difficult for later generations to understand the restrictions of there being no personal music players.
 If anyone had ever suggested that we would eventually have relatively cheap electronic devices for playing music that could be carried around with us and listened to with earpieces or headphones, we would have laughed in their faces.

 As a teenager in the mid-to-late 1950s, I, like all teenagers, wanted pop music.
 In ordinary families like mine, the only music available was from the radio, known as the wireless.
-In the 1940s and early 1950s there was only one in the house, although by the mid 1950s we had acquired another one in white Bakelite plastic for the kitchen.
+In the 1940s and early 1950s there was only one in the house, although by the mid 1950s we had acquired another smaller one in white Bakelite (an early plastic) for the kitchen.

-Fortunately I was able to listen to non-stop pop on the kitchen radio in the evenings, sitting at the kitchen table doing my homework.
-My parents were in the other room.
+Fortunately I was able to listen to non-stop pop on the kitchen radio in the evenings, sitting at the kitchen table doing my homework while my parents were in the other room.
 How I could possibly have done homework effectively, with pop music blaring out, I cannot now imagine.
 But I did - and so did my friends.
 I suppose it was a sign of young brains.

 The pop music came from what was called a pirate radio station, operating out of Luxembourg, and was appropriately called Radio Luxembourg.
-I am not at all sure why it was known as a 'pirate' station or why something similar couldn't have operated from within the UK.
+I suppose it was known as 'pirate' because it couldn't get a licence to broadcast in the UK.
+That was the prerogative of the BBC - the British Broadcasting Corporation.
 If you know, I would be pleased to hear from you.